 DNS Resolution Tests

 The Domain Name System (DNS) converts a hostname (such as www.example.com) into a computer-friendly IP address (such as 192.168.1.1).
 Every time a user wants to load a webpage, this translation must occur.
-The DNS resolution test measures the time taken to resolve a DNS query against a target DNS server over UDP, DNS-over-HTTPS or DNS-over-TLS (see Lookup Mechanisms for more information).
+The DNS server test measures the time taken to resolve a DNS query against a target DNS server over UDP, DNS-over-HTTPS or DNS-over-TLS (see Lookup Mechanisms for more information).

 The test sends a recursive DNS query (with the recursion desired (RD) bit set) to the DNS server specified.
 The typical deployment configuration for this test involves querying one or more common hostnames, such as google.com and facebook.com, which increases the likelihood of the DNS server having these items in their caches already.